melezhik/sparrow/papers/CI/README.md

     Result: PASS

-Ok, we see that our tests succeed and we can continue with development
+Ok, we see that our tests succeed and we can continue with development.

 # adding new feature to web application